 2022-06-17: StreamingHub - Building Reusable, Reproducible Workflows

-So when should we pay attention to the reusability of research assets (i.e., data and code)?
+At which stage should we ensure the reusability of those artifacts?
 Ideally, as early as possible; yet this is easier said than done.
-For instance, at the exploration phase, it's often impractical to allocate time towards keeping research assets reusable.
-After all, it's uncertain whether the hypotheses would even work.
-In every phase that follows, we get consumed with testing, academic writing, and publication.
-For this reason, our concern on reusability becomes more of an afterthought.
+For instance, at exploration stage, it's often impractical to allocate time for data/code reusability.
+After all, at this point, it's quite unclear whether the hypotheses would even pan out.
+Likewise, at every stage that follows, it's quite easy to get consumed with testing, academic writing, and publication.
+Such circumstances have, and continue to, push reusability down to an afterthought.

 What can we do about it?

-There are several strategies to ensure reusability and reproducibility of research assets.
-For instance, documenting usage instructions and commenting hard-to-understand areas of code improves reusability.
+We can improve the reusability and reproducibility of artifacts in several ways.
+For code artifacts, this may include documenting the exact steps to reproduce, and having comments to clarify hard-to-understand areas.
 Moreover, having the research process well-documented, and implementing workflows in a modular fashion, improves reproducibility.
 In fact, improving these aspects have been a broad subject of research.
-Research contributions in this field can be categorized into three aspects - Metadata, Scientific Workflows, and Visual Programming.
+Research contributions in this field can be categorized into three aspects - Metadata Standards, Workflow Management Systems, and Visual Programming Interfaces.

 By definition, Metadata is "data that provide information about other data".
 Its purpose is to summarize basic information about data, which, in turn, simplifies how we work with data.
 Imagine being given a bunch of data without any knowledge of what they are.
 Here, you may spend some time inspecting the data, just to get an idea of it.
 Even if you do get an idea, your understanding may be incomplete, or worse, different from what the data actually means.
 This is where metadata serves its purpose; having metadata lets others know exactly what the creator wants them to know, and lets them build upon that.